 Manitoba, 1974

-Bob has repeatedly been selected by his peers to be included in the Best Lawyers in Canada directory in the specialties of Aboriginal Law (since 2008) and Real Estate Law (since 2008).
+Repeatedly been selected by his peers to be included in the Best Lawyers in Canada directory in the specialties of Aboriginal Law (since 2008) and Real Estate Law (since 2009).

-Bob was named in the 2008 – 2017 Canadian Legal Lexpert Directory in the category of Property Development.
-He was also named in the 2012 – 2017 Canadian Legal Lexpert Directory in the category of Aboriginal Law.
+Named in the 2008 – 2017 Canadian Legal Lexpert Directory in the category of Property Development.
+He was also named in the 2012 – 2024 Canadian Legal Lexpert Directory in the category of Aboriginal Law.

 Bob has been honoured and received awards from the Tataskweyak Cree Nation, the O Pipon Na Piwin Cree Nation and the Keeseekoowenin First Nation.